gammapy/gammapy/docs/scripts/cli.rst

 the functions and classes needed for a given analysis, and then call them, passing parameters to configure the analysis.

+We have also have a :ref:`HLI` that provides high-level Python functions for the most common needs present in the analysis process.

 That said, for some very commonly used and easy to configure analysis tasks we have implemented a **command line interface (CLI)**.
 It is automatically installed together with the Gammapy python package.